ancramer/CRAMER-MADA-Project/data/README.md

 # data

-The folders inside this folder should contain all data at various stages.

-This data is being loaded/manipulated/changed/saved with code from the `code` folders.

-Raw data is in the `raw-data` folder.
+The raw data is a large rds file which sits in the raw-data folder.

-Running the data-cleaning-project.qmd code within the `code` folder shows steps to obtain processed data.

-Processed data rests in the `processed-data` folder.
+The smaller, processed, cleaned version is within the processed-data folder.

-Exploratory figures and tables are saved within `processed-data`, `figures`.
+Some exploratory figures and/or tables are within processed-data under figures.

-Data for this project is saved as rds files.